ahrefs/ocannl/lib/syntax_extensions.md

 Functions inside `Operation.NTDSL` use `~grad_spec:Prohibit_grad` when calling into `Tensor`, making the resulting tensors non-differentiable.
 Functions inside `Operation.TDSL` use `~grad_spec:If_needed`, which will make the tensors non-differentiable when the gradient is not needed -- except for `TDSL.param`, which internally sets `~grad_spec:Require_grad`.

-The extension points open `NTDSL.O`, resp. `TDSL.O`, for the scope of the extension point, to expose the corresponding iterators.
+The extension points open `NTDSL.O`, resp. `TDSL.O`, for the scope of the extension point, to expose the corresponding operators.

 ## The syntax for `%op` {#syntax-for-op}